Behind the Lens: Exploring the Lava Fields of Sullivan Bay, Galápagos

-On Santiago Island in Galapagos, the swirling black patterns of solidified lava fields showcase a passage of time from hundreds of years ago.
-What was once a molten flowing river is now a fascinating geological wonder named ‘Fields of Fire’ under the towering presence of the volcano located here.
+On Santiago Island in Galápagos, the swirling black patterns of solidified lava fields showcase a passage of time from hundreds of years ago.
+What was once a molten flowing river is now a fascinating geological wonder named “Fields of Fire” under the towering presence of the volcano located here.

-Jorge Prigann, an Expedition Filmmaker and member of Silversea’s Expedition Team who has lived in Galapagos all his life, made it his mission to express the power of nature through his film of Sullivan Bay.
+Jorge Prigann, an expedition filmmaker and member of Silversea’s Expedition Team who has lived in Galápagos all his life, made it his mission to express the power of nature through his film of Sullivan Bay.

 Unique volcanic beauty